meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/install-guide/index.rst

 clang for CUDA can be triggered using the ``GMX_CLANG_CUDA=ON`` CMake option.
-Target architectures can be selected with  ``GMX_CUDA_TARGET_SM``, virtual architecture code is always embedded for all requested architectures (hence GMX_CUDA_TARGET_COMPUTE is ignored).
+Target architectures can be selected with  ``GMX_CUDA_TARGET_SM``, virtual architecture code is always embedded for all requested architectures (hence ``GMX_CUDA_TARGET_COMPUTE`` is ignored).
 Note that this is mainly a developer-oriented feature and it is not recommended for production use as the performance can be significantly lower than that of code compiled with nvcc (and it has also received less testing).
-However, note that since clang 5.0 the performance gap is only moderate (at the time of writing, about 20% slower GPU kernels), so this version could be considered in non performance-critical use-cases.
+However, note that since clang 12.0 the performance gap is only moderate (at the time of writing, GPU kernels are no more than 10% slower than nvcc, and in some cases can even be a few percents faster), so this version could be considered in non performance-critical use-cases.